vingkan/SnaPy/README.md

 content = [
-    'Jupiter is primarily composed of hydrogen with a quarter of its mass being helium', 'Jupiter moving out of the inner Solar System would have allowed the formation ' 'of inner planets.',
-    'A helium atom has about four times as much mass as a hydrogen atom, so the ' 'composition changes '
+    'Jupiter is primarily composed of hydrogen with a quarter of its mass being helium', 'Jupiter moving out of the inner Solar System would have allowed the formation of inner planets.', 'A helium atom has about four times as much mass as a hydrogen atom, so the ' 'composition changes '
     'when described as the proportion of mass contributed by different atoms.',